 I just criticized the way too many salespeople open their prospecting message, now let me criticize how they end it.
 Here are two examples of closing lines that I’ve seen frequently in emails and phone scripts:

-• Could we schedule a brief call?
-Let me know your availability…
+- Could we schedule a brief call?
+Let me know your availability”¦

 How is the customer supposed to know what a “brief” call is?
 And you’re asking them to scour their calendar and share times with you?
-Few customers will want to put in that much effort unless they are already highly motivated to meet with you.
+Few customers will want to put in that much effort unless they are already highly motivated to meet with you. - I would like schedule a call to determine if there is anything [my company] can do for you.

-I’m trying to imagine a prospect that would be willing to schedule a call of undetermined length without any certainty that the company really can do something for them.
+I’m trying to imagine a prospect that would be willing to schedule a call of undetermined length without any certainty that the company really can do something for them. - We could schedule a call or I could visit in person or would you be interested in downloading a new report on this topic?

 Way too many options here, which require the prospect to do too much thinking.
-In prospecting messages, you want to stick to ONE action you’re asking of the person.
+In prospecting messages, you want to stick to ONE action you’re asking of the person. - I hope this interests you”¦

 “Hope” and “hopefully” are words that imply a lack of confidence in oneself, and uncertainty about whether the issues your salesperson wants to talk about are relevant to the prospect.
 That’s a poor message to send to a prospect.